mintsuku/sieve-of-atkin-rs/README.md

 ## Usage
 Simply clone this repo and execute `cargo run` to run the program.
 You'll see all the prime numbers in the given array (located in `main.rs`).
 The code is well documented for those who wish to understand what it does and how each part works.

+Though the code goes off of the Sieve Of Atkins algorithm.
+I decided to use an array rather than some arbitrary integer limit to fit my use case.
+But you can easily modify the code to use a number limit.

 ## Contributing
 If you find anything that I might have done incorrectly (which I shouldn't have), feel free to make a pull request with changes.